 I write a lot about character development and virtues in my blogs.
 It’s my passion.
 I’ve learned that leadership is having a culmination of lots of different character traits.
 Leadership is being the person that others want to emulate.
 It’s not about being bossy or lording over others.
 It’s about coming along side one another, listening and offering your expertise and ideas.

 Qualities of Leadership

 - Ability to delegate, but also teach.

 Leadership can be learned and developed.
 It’s a skill set.
 Leadership begins in the home.
 It starts with you and your family.
 As parents, you set the example for your children.
 You are the leaders.
 Your children are watching you, imitating you and your actions.
 (Be careful what you say and do.
 Oh, they are listening all right.)

 Our country needs good leaders!
 Let’s raise the bar for the next generation.
 Let’s require another level of leadership.
 One with integrity, honesty, responsibility and caring.

-After watching the 2020 election, I’ve had my fill of fake news and crooked politics.
-We can do better!
 I want a better future for my children and grandchildren.
 So I will step up and lead them into doing what is right and teaching them to be leaders of the future.